 3. Engage Participants with Regular Checkpoints

-To keep the momentum going, introduce checkpoints or progress sessions where teams present their work to mentors or organizers.
-This can help teams stay on track and provides an opportunity for real-time feedback.
-You might also consider incorporating mini-milestones throughout the event, such as a mid-point presentation, to keep teams motivated and allow for adjustments.
+To keep momentum strong, introduce checkpoints or progress sessions where teams present their work to mentors or organizers.
+These structured touchpoints help teams stay aligned with objectives and provide valuable real-time feedback to refine their approach.

 4. Provide Access to Mentors and Resources

-One of the key success factors in a hackathon is the availability of expert guidance.
-Have mentors or subject matter experts on hand to support teams with technical advice, feedback, and encouragement.
-They can be a valuable resource for participants who may need help refining their ideas or troubleshooting issues that arise.
+One of the key success factors in a hackathon is access to expert guidance.
+Having mentors or subject matter experts available ensures teams receive timely technical advice, constructive feedback, and ongoing encouragement throughout the event.

 5. Create a Final Presentation Format